Dean’s Fellowship for New Students

 Nomination Submission Instructions

-• Statement from the department chair detailing the type and extent of support the department will provide to the nominee should they receive the award but not complete all degree requirements within the two-year time frame of the fellowship.
+• Statement from the department chair detailing the type and extent of support the department will provide to the nominee should they receive the award but not complete all degree requirements within the one- or two-year time frame of the fellowship.

 • Mentoring Plan: Statement from the potential advisor or program director articulating a mentoring plan to ensure the student’s success.